Sleeping on Desert Sands under the Sheltering Stars in Jaislamer | India

 Desert Camp under the Stars

 The camp is set up just before sunset – like a flash in the pan our guide rolled up seven mattresses over the sands.
 It reminded me of my earliest memory sleeping over a mat by the beach while listening to the flow of the waves, only this time the sound I hear are from the whizzing desert winds.
+I turned around and saw no other souls.
+Arun and Rajeet appeared like needles from a distance as they took turns photographing the sunset.

+The night was filled with merry laughter and shared stories between the two cultures of us Filipinos, and our new Indian friends.
 Our dinner consisted of plain vegetable curry which we ate with bare hands under the glow of the full moon.
 The skies were clear and a million stars appeared above us with all its glittering specks making the night feel surreal.
 It is almost midnight when I dozed off over my soft mattress almost unmindful of the few crawling bugs I saw earlier.
-Before surrendering to sleep, I prayed that I wake up the next morning sans a scorpion bite.

 Waking up to the Holi Festival

 The next day we woke up for the Holi Festival, and our guides wasted no time in peppering us with colored powder.
 Wiping our faces clean we sat around a mat and had our breakfast consisting of bread with strawberry jam, oranges and bananas.
+The camel ride back to the highway is equally pleasant.
+I rode the same camel and as I ran my palms over its back I noticed the absence of the sadness I saw from the previous day.

 Along the way we passed by a small community in the desert, dozens of tents laid out on a couple of hundred meter radius with naked children playing under the sun.
-It is such sight of poverty that affects me deeply, I wanted to ask our young guide if he lives in such village with similar conditions, but he was too far ahead of me.
-As we got nearer I felt the stares of the residents prodding the back of my head.
+It is such sight of poverty that affects me deeply.
 An air of guilt hovered in my mind “These tourists, they spend a night in the desert while we live here forever” I imagine them wondering.
+I fought the urge to look back, but eventually I turned my head and I saw some of them flashing a smile while some of the children waved goodbye.
+In an instant, all of my ‘tourist guilt’ went away.

 When we get back to the center of Jaisalmer, the Holi Festival is just reaching fever pitch allowing us to witness the culmination of this ancient Hindu religious festival inside the Jaisalmer fort.
 Thinking back to the events of the last few days, I observed the jubilant crowd lost in celebratory mood of the moment.
 Covered in rainbow colors, I spent the rest of the day in ultimate high.